BrennanColberg/gcra-website-2/about/index.md

 GCRA is not just a culinary guide; it's also your advocate in Corvallis.
 We understand the unique challenges that restaurant owners face, especially in the wake of changing regulations and the ever-evolving dining landscape.
 We actively lobby on your behalf, particularly regarding outdoor seating and zoning regulations.

-Our association represents the interests of our members to local government, ensuring that your voice is heard when important decisions are being made.
+Our association represents the interests of our members in local government, ensuring that your voice is heard when important decisions are being made.
 We work tirelessly to create an environment that fosters your business growth, particularly in areas like outdoor seating that can significantly impact your revenue.

 ## Join the GCRA Community